Selling your vehicle without a title

 60 State Street

 Wethersfield, CT 06161

-Once the form is received, we will verify if you’re eligible to receive a title at no fee.
+Once the form is received, we will verify your eligibility to receive a title at no cost.
 The process may take up to 14 days.

 - If there is no lien on the title, the title will be mailed to the new owner (the name that appears on the registration).

 - If there is a lien on the title, the title is mailed to the lienholder.